Code52/carnac/README.md

 ## Carnac the Magnificent Keyboard Utility & Mouse Highlighter*

 This is a Fork of Carnac which adds mouse click highlights with circles, as well as key icons.
-The current version can be manually downloaded and tested from the [release page](https://github.com/bfritscher/carnac/releases) (maybe own they it will get merged?).
+The current version can be manually downloaded and tested from the [release page](https://github.com/bfritscher/carnac/releases).
 This project is not actively maintained, but patched together in my spare time and based on my needs when giving tutorials.

 ## Orignial Readme